Anopheles gambiae: Genome

 An. gambiae has a high degree of polymorphism.
 This is especially true in the cytochrome P450s, Wilding et al., 2009 finding 1 single nucleotide polymorphism (SNP)/26 base pairs.
 This species has the highest amount of polymorphism in the CYPs of any insect known, much tending to be found in "scaffolds" that are found only in particular subpopulations.
 These are termed "dual haplotype regions" by Holt et al., 2002 who sequenced the PEST strain.

 In common with many chromosomes, An. gambiae codes for spindle and kinetochore-associated proteins.
 Hanisch et al., 2006 locate AgSka1, the spindle and kinetochore-associated protein 1 gene, at EAL39257.

 The entire Culicidae family may or may not conserve epigenetic mechanisms – as of 2012 this remains unresolved.
 Toward answering this question, Marhold et al., 2004 compare their own previous work in Drosophila melanogaster against new sequences of D. pseudoobscura and An. gambiae.
 They find all three do share the DNA methylation enzyme DNMT2 (DmDNMT2, DpDNMT2, and AgDNMT2).
 This suggests all Diptera may conserve an epigenetic system employing Dnmt2.

 Hosts

-Hosts include Bos taurus, Capra hircus, Ovis aries and Sus scrofa.
+Hosts include cattle, goats, sheep and wild boar.